Tell Your Patient's Story: Tips for Defensible Documentation

 What is physical therapy's potential role in responding to Zika virus and other infectious disease outbreaks?
 APTA PT in Motion News invited Michel D. Landry, BScPT, PhD, to discuss this topic.
 Landry was the lead author of a "Point of View" article published in the March 2017 issue of Physical Therapy (PTJ) titled "Zika Virus (ZIKV), Global Public Health, Disability, and Rehabilitation: Connecting the Dots…."
 The article already has begun generating discussion in the academic community.

-Landry is a professor and chief of the Doctor of Physical Therapy Division in the Department of Orthopaedic Surgery at Duke University School of Medicine and is an affiliate in the Duke Global Health Institute (DGHI).
+Landry is a professor in the Doctor of Physical Therapy Division in the Department of Orthopaedic Surgery at Duke University School of Medicine and is an affiliate in the Duke Global Health Institute (DGHI).
 For over 20 years, Landry has worked with international humanitarian aid and development agencies in Central America, Eastern Europe, Nepal, and Haiti.
 He worked as a disability consultant for the Nepal Office of the World Health Organization (WHO) after the country's 2015 earthquake and within WHO's Emergency Medical Teams in Geneva, Switzerland.

 This interview has been lightly edited for clarity and brevity.